Expedition South Africa

 If you intend on completing longer day hikes or summiting a few mountain peaks then i would suggest carrying a comfortable supported backpack (approx 35L is ideal), in this i carry everything you would need if you got caught on the trail because of weather or injury and needed to wait for rescue, i include: comprehensive first aid kit, waterproof tarp/basha (big enough for group size), as much drinking water as possible, a cutting tool (normally knife and saw), two means of filtering/purifying water (billy can, millbank bag, sterilisation tablets), at least 3 means of lighting fire (lighter, matches, fire steel, flint and steel with charcloth), waterproofs, spare socks, spare gloves and hat, compass, headtorch as well as tactical flashlight.
 Regardless of whether you plan on hiking, these things are all essential items to have in your kit for for camping, if not only as a backup in emergencies.

-In terms of other useful kit, duct tape has a millions uses and can be a real lifesaver, your mobile phone should be kept charged for emergencies, antiseptic hand wash/ hand sanitiser can stop you picking up something that might see you toilet bound for a few days and a multi plug adapter is not to be forgotten.
+In terms of other useful kit, duct tape has a millions uses and can be a real lifesaver, your mobile phone should be kept charged and waterproofed for emergencies, antiseptic hand wash/ hand sanitizer can stop you picking up something that might see you toilet bound for a few days and a multi plug adapter is not to be forgotten.
 Finally it is worth considering that camping in a tent or camper can leave you more vulnerable to being targeted during the night whilst you sleep, having some sort of personal alarm and tactical flashlight to hand during the night can both alarm and dazzle a potential intruder whilst alerting others in the area, it might seem overkill but better to have it and not need it then need it and not have it.
-We had one incident on an unfenced campsite close to the road where Alice woke me at 12.30 because a car had stopped on the road with the engine running and it sounded to her like someone was trying the car door handles, shortly after i woke the car door closed and the car left, it might have been a different situation if they had tried gaining access to the roof tent.
+We only had one incident on an un-fenced campsite close to the road where Alice woke me at 12.30am because a car had stopped on the road with the engine running and it sounded to her like someone was trying the car door handles, shortly after i woke the car door closed and the car left, it might have been a different situation if they had tried gaining access to the roof tent.

 Security and Safety

-Unfortunately, South Africa suffers with a high crime rate, and muggings, carjacking, robbery and general theft are commonplace, firearms are also common and you can legally carry handguns for personal protection, this is mirrored by the number of illegal handguns on the street, something i am told is very easy to acquire.
+Unfortunately, South Africa suffers with a higher than average crime rate, and muggings, carjacking, robbery and general theft are commonplace, firearms are also common and you can legally carry handguns for personal protection, this is mirrored by the number of illegal handguns on the street, something i am told is very easy to acquire.
 These problems however are mainly confined to larger urban areas but can occur anywhere and it is worth being aware of the things you can do to reduce your chances of becoming a target:

 • Try to blend in - tourists are a prime target for thieves, especially in congregation areas such as bus/train stations and airports, nothing screams tourist like someone wearing a floral shirt with multiple cameras hanging off them and holding a map looking lost.

 • Keep your possessions safe - avoid displaying cash, mobile phones, cameras or other expensive items in busy public places, you are just advertising yourself as a shopfront, Alice decided to leave her engagement and wedding ring in the UK, which is sad, but better than the alternative.
-Also keep your passports locked away if possible or otherwise concealed on your person, dont leave anything on show in your car when parked.
+Also keep your passports locked away if possible or otherwise concealed on your person, don't leave anything on show in your car when parked.

 • Keep your car well fuelled and maintained - breaking down on the highway can leave you open to the same dangers as outlined above, check your oil and fluids daily as well as a general vehicle health check (tyres, wheel nuts, suspension springs/dampers).